June 13, 2025

 Search functionality gets strong marks too.
 Users say they can easily filter by brand (like Marriott or Delta), price range, and more.
 The platform even suggests the best available deals, helping travelers make more informed decisions.

-I’ve seen G2 reviewers point out that when part of a trip is booked outside Navan—like using a conference discount code—it becomes tricky to group those expenses with meals or transportation.
-The process often feels manual and unintuitive, which can disrupt workflow for hybrid travel bookings.
+I’ve seen G2 reviewers point out that when part of a trip is booked outside Navan, like when using a conference discount code, it becomes tricky to group those expenses with meals or transportation.
+The process can feels manual and unintuitive, which can disrupt workflow for hybrid travel bookings.

-The mobile app is another area where users see room for improvement.
+The mobile app is another area where users on G2 wish for improvement.
 Several reviewers note that it lacks full feature parity with the desktop version.
 Tasks like editing itineraries or changing trip details mid-travel tend to be slower and less intuitive on mobile, which makes on-the-go adjustments more difficult.

 Complex bookings, like multi-city trips, also come up as a pain point.
 Users say that editing or adjusting these types of itineraries during travel isn’t as seamless as it could be, often requiring more steps than expected.